KivalEvan/BeatSaber-EditorEnhanced/README.md

 ## Known Issue

-* Camera preset mouse look will always rotate to where it previously rotated towards
 * Gizmo does not remove when exiting event box page via other mean (F1, F3, etc.) and changing page tab
 * Gizmo may not accurately show correct direction and position in which object appear
 * UI do not have audio feedback